-New or extended water recycling centres may be acceptable where such proposals aim to improve the quality of discharged water or reduce the environmental impact of operation.
-The developer will be required to demonstrate that the proposal does not give rise to unacceptable environmental impacts.
+New or extended waste water treatment facilities may be acceptable where such proposals aim to improve the quality of discharged water or reduce the environmental impact of operation.
+The developer will be required to demonstrate that the proposal can be located without giving rise to unacceptable environmental impacts.